(This post is in response to this Forward Thinking blog challenge.)

 So, for the Buddha (and this is something he said in many places, such as the Kalama Sutta) the most fundamental requirement of a good teacher is virtue.
 Specifically, a true teacher must be free from the three poisons of greed, hatred, and delusion.
 (And note that this teacher is living modestly, supported by the offerings of ordinary people.)
 This is so for a very good reason: “That one who is himself sinking in the mud should pull out another who is sinking in the mud is impossible; that one who is not himself sinking in the mud should pull out another who is sinking in the mud is possible.”
 (MN 8:16)

 I know this will not please many people who wish to do without teachers (perhaps because they have been failed by — or even abused by —teachers in the past.)
 I think the Buddha has a point here, though.
 I know for my own part I left theism at the age of about 30, and I considered myself an atheist for almost 15 years.
 But it was not until I “met” (through their published words) true teachers such as Thich Nhat Hanh and the Buddha himself that I began to live up to my own moral standards and even find ways to elevate those standards.

 Since this post is quite long, I will end it here.
-Tomorrow or Wednesday I will write about the exclusivist religious claims made by Kàpañhika, and the Buddha’s responses about which claims of truth are proper and which improper.
+As soon as possible I will write about the exclusivist religious claims made by Kàpañhika, and the Buddha’s responses about which claims of truth are proper and which improper.

 May all beings be well, peaceful and happy!
 May all beings care for themselves with ease and joy!